Dorado and Mensa house the Large Magellanic Cloud

 You’ll definitely want a dark sky, however, when it’s time to spot the most important feature of Dorado: the Large Magellanic Cloud.
 Dorado holds the larger portion of this satellite galaxy that it shares with Mensa.
 While you can see the Large Magellanic Cloud without optical aid, a telescope will let you explore many more of its clusters and nebulae.

 Inside the Large Magellanic Cloud on Dorado’s side of the border is a popular nebula: the Tarantula Nebula, NGC 2070.
 The Tarantula Nebula shines at magnitude 8.19.
 It’s remarkable that we can see this cloud of gas and dust from another galaxy that’s around 160,000 light-years away.
 It’s the largest known nebula where new stars are being born.
 The Tarantula Nebula is an emission nebula, the same type of nebula as the Orion Nebula, M42.
-If the Tarantula Nebula were the same distance from Earth as the Orion Nebula, it would appear as large as the entire constellation of Orion.
+If the Tarantula Nebula were the same distance from Earth as the Orion Nebula, it would appear as large as all of the constellation Orion.

 The constellation Mensa the Table Mountain

 French astronomer Nicolas-Louis de Lacaille named Mensa the Table Mountain for Table Mountain in South Africa.
-Dorado borders Mensa on one side, and Octans – the constellation that contains the South Celestial Pole – lies on its opposite side.
+Dorado borders Mensa on one side, and Octans – the constellation that contains the south celestial pole – lies on its opposite side.

 Mensa’s stars are so dim that its brightest is the magnitude 5.1 star Alpha Mensae.
 In fact, no other constellation has a dimmer “brightest” star than Mensa.
 So of all the 88 constellations, Mensa could be considered the dimmest.